Hippo-LeedsTrinityAssessmentDay/student-events-application/README.md

 ## Future features

-Given a student When retrieve event data Then event type is descriptive of what the event is Given a student wants to filter events When looking for events Then they have a more refined event list Given a student When buys a ticket for a specific event Then they are on the guest list Given a student When they want to know more information about a specific event Then they can contact the event supplier
+Add a event description field to event data
+Have a guest list for events so students can sign up to events and there could be a max number of attendees Could there be a contact supplier option